2024 Solar Incentives Guide for Saginaw, MI - Tax Credits & Rebates

 EcoWatch's Saginaw, MI Solar Incentives FAQs

-Your best bet is to talk to a representative from the company that installed your system – or reach out to a local Saginaw solar installer — to learn about which incentives you may qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+You should plan to talk to the company that installed your system – or call a local Saginaw solar installer — to better understand which incentives you might qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
-Make sure you go over your plan with your local Saginaw solar installation expert.
-They can help you plan your project and also help you understand the various incentives that you might or might not qualify for.
+Be sure to discuss your ideas with your local Saginaw solar installer.
+They can help you plan your project and educate you on the various incentives that you will or won't qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.